SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 We need to add the database user(s) defined in the config/database.yaml file in the OFN project repository.
 At the time of writing the user was `ofn` and the password was `f00d`.
 You can add a postgres user using:

-    $ createuser ofn --createdb --pwprompt
+    $ createuser --superuser --pwprompt ofn

 Which will create a user named `ofn` and then prompt the user for the password when run.
 Make sure you enter the password exactly as it appears in the database.yaml file.
+The reason that the --superuser is required is that we are using foreign keys which are registered in postgres as triggers, which in turn can only be added and removed by superusers.

-Next add the development database (open_food_network_dev at the time of writing):
+Next add the development and test databases (open_food_network_dev and open_food_network_test at the time of writing):

     $ createdb open_food_network_dev --owner=ofn
+    $ createdb open_food_network_test --owner=ofn

 Once that is done, you can move on to cloning the OFN repository!